 From the decades-long violence between the Hatfields and McCoys to the brutal family soap opera of The War of the Roses to the daytime drama of Judge Judy, feuds between families, friends, and neighbors capture our attention.
-Human drama is difficult to escape and sometimes ignore.
+The human drama is difficult to escape and sometimes ignore.
 Fortunately, if there is a dispute over who owns your house, quiet title is a way to resolve the issue without resorting to fisticuffs.
-Although, it does require a judge -- just not a celebrity judge.
+Although, it does require a judge — just not a celebrity judge.

 What is Quiet Title?

 Quiet title action is a legal proceeding to determine who has claim to ownership rights on a piece of real property.
 The lawsuit is meant to give every party with a potential claim to the property an opportunity to present their evidence of ownership.
 If no one contests your suit, the judge grants absolute ownership rights to you.

 Why would someone need to do quiet title?